Gobind147/Gobind147/README.md

 - 🔭 I’m currently working on my new project.
-- 🌱 I’m currently learning React and Typescript.
+- 🌱 I’m currently learning React Js and Node Js.
-- 👯 I’m looking to collaborate on Frontend web development projects.
+- 👯 I’m looking to collaborate on Full stack web development projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Frontend or any tech related stuff.
 - 📫 How to reach me: https://www.linkedin.com/in/gobind-kumar-0332b21a2/